In this invitation to discipleship, Anthony Walker describes how he was discipled to become a discipler.

 At age 24, I got a call to preach for a church called Hwy 231 in Murfreesboro, TN.
 The more I spoke there, the more I knew something special was happening.
 So I began to talk with the chief advisor on my personal advisory council, Dr. Beaman.
 It was so awkward.
 I knew I was ready to fly, he knew I was ready to fly, but neither one of us wanted me to leave the nest.
 But it was time.

-Neither one of us wanted me to leave the nest.
-But it was time.
+Invitation to discipleship: “Neither one of us wanted me to leave the nest.
+But it was time.”

-The last Sunday that I was at Dr. Beaman’s was so full of emotion.
+The last Sunday that I was with Dr. Beaman’s church was so full of emotion.
 I couldn’t tell you what songs were sung or the text from which he preached.
 But one statement he told me that day blew my mind: “Anthony, what I have done for you, now you must do for someone else.”

 Mind Blown.